How to Write an Opinion Essay Like a Pro

 In academia, educators assign opinion essays to students so they learn how to express their views right.
 With these papers, teachers test students’ critical thinking, writing skills, ability to convey thoughts, and knowledge of a particular subject.

 When structured and presented right, opinion papers can impact how people think about a particular question.
 Millions of online users read them, and opinions expose the audiences to a massive array of points!
-How to understand which one to believe?
+How do you understand which one to believe?

-The opinion writing skill will help you recognize a solid point of view that is logical, reasoning, and backed with substantial evidence.
+The opinion writing skill will help you recognize a solid argument that is logical, reasoning, and backed with substantial evidence.

 How is it different from other essay types?

-Some students and writers may confuse opinion essays with other paper types.
+Some students confuse opinion pieces with other paper types.
 Thus, argumentative or persuasive essays also convey points supported by research and other evidence.
-How to understand when it’s an opinion essay?
+How do you know when it’s an opinion essay?

 All these essay types have different goals.

-1. Opinion essays are for sharing your point of view and explaining why you think so.
+- Opinion essays are for sharing your views and explaining why you think so.

-3. Argumentative essays are for stating a fact and using even more facts to back it up.
+- Argumentative essays are for stating a fact and using even more arguments to back it up.

 There’s also an expository essay where you explain a topic (not your point of view), providing the evidence but not trying to prove anything or convince anyone.

-For an even better understanding of the opinion essay specifics, below are its criteria and guidelines to consider when writing it:
+For an even deeper understanding of the opinion essay specifics, below are its criteria and guidelines to consider when writing it:

-• Incorporate writing instruments like power words, diverse language, and transition (linking) words to engage readers and motivate them to proceed.
+- Incorporates writing instruments like power words, diverse language, and transition words to engage readers and motivate them to proceed.

 Below are your seven steps on how to write an opinion essay.
-They are not that challenging to follow, but they are a must to consider if you want your opinion paper to look and sound argumentative, logical, and reasoning for readers to understand you.
+They aren’t tricky to follow but are a must to consider if you want your paper to sound argumentative, logical, and reasoning for readers to understand you.

 1 – Choose a topic

-Decide which topic you might want to cover in your opinion essay.
+Decide what you might want to cover in your opinion essay.

-Here go some topics for opinion essays to inspire you:
+Here are some topics for opinion essays to inspire you:

-4. Parents are the best teachers.
-Do you agree?
+- Parents are the best teachers.
+Yes or no?

-8. The mass media like TV and newspapers shape and influence people’s ideas.
+- The mass media shape and influence people’s ideas.
 Agree?

-9. Should rich countries forgive all debts of poor ones?
+- Should rich countries forgive all the debts of poor ones?

 2 – Outline your essay

-While researching the topic, do your best to develop an outline for your future essay.
-It’s a plan of your work to place all the arguments where they make the most sense.
+While researching the topic, do your best to develop an outline for your future paper.
+It’s a plan (structure of opinion essay) to place all the arguments where they make the most sense.

-Use a 5-paragraph essay structure: Your opinion paper will need an introduction, three body paragraphs, and a conclusion.
+Use a 5-paragraph essay structure (1): Your opinion paper will need an introduction, three body paragraphs, and a conclusion.

 Feel free to use this template: